Franciscan Sisters of Perpetual Adoration: History

 The congregation is named for its practice of perpetual prayer.
 The community initiated the practice of Perpetual Adoration in 1878.
-At least two people would pray at all times in the congregation's adoration chapel, with sisters rotating through one-hour shifts.
+At least two Sisters would pray at all times in the congregation's adoration chapel, with sisters rotating through one-hour shifts.
 Due to declining numbers of sisters, volunteers were asked to participate in these shifts beginning in 1997.
 This practice continued until 2020, when overnight prayer ceased, and the ritual was consolidated to a 6 a.m. to 10 p.m. schedule.
 Of the change, Sister McKenzie stated that, "the sisters and prayer partners will continue adoration in the Adoration Chapel to the extent possible, and by definition of perpetual repeated continuously even though interrupted for portions of time."
 The practice officially ended on Ash Wednesday, February 26, 2020, at which point perpetual prayer had been maintained without interruption for 141 years.
 Prayer requests continue to be complied each week, which the sisters then assemble into a pamphlet of names and intentions for prayer.

 As a result of a period of renewal leading to a divergence of vision within the Franciscan Sisters of Perpetual Adoration, fifty-five sisters left to form a separate congregation, the Franciscan Sisters of the Eucharist, on December 2, 1973.